A Distributed Consensus Algorithm for Prioritizing Autonomous Vehicle Passing at Unsignalized Intersections under Mixed Traffic: Related Works

 Existing studies have addressed the negotiation of vehicle entry priority in AIM using the First-Come-First-Served (FCFS) policy, which has been widely studied because it is simple to implement within the AIM framework~\cite{fajardo2011automated, li2013modeling}.
 In addition to FCFS, crossing priorities have been determined through intersection auctions or time value comparisons~\cite{denant2019economic, carlino2013auction, levin2016optimizing}.
 Although various approaches such as FCFS, priority trees, and direction- or regulation-based rules have been explored, they generally overlooked simultaneous entry or equal priority situations~\cite{wang2021scheduling, dongxin2021priority, vanmiddlesworth2008replacing, gholamhosseinian2024cai, aksjonov2021rule, lu2014rule}.

-Previous literature has not addressed simultaneous entry situations and typically assumes that all vehicles are CAVs to the best of our knowledge.
+To the best of our knowledge, while a number of studies have addressed mixed traffic environments with both CAVs and HVs, no prior work has specifically considered the simultaneous-entry deadlock problem at unsignalized intersections under mixed traffic conditions.
 Additionally, while CAVs offer the potential to enhance traffic flow and increase road capacity through consistent and efficient operations, challenges remain due to the inherent limitations of unreliable wireless communication, such as non-deterministic message transmission delays, interference from surrounding infrastructure, and packet loss.
 These issues are particularly prominent in V2V communication, where heterogeneous time delays are inevitable due to differences in vehicle positions and communication hardware~\cite{li2021car, gupta2021taxonomy}.
 Existing studies fell short in exploring these failure scenarios.

 Therefore, beyond simple priority adjustments, it is essential to consider both the communication issues of CAVs and the coexistence of HVs.
 It is also imperative to develop a method that can effectively manage the entry sequence of simultaneously entering vehicles with equal priority.